tatsu432/DR-estimator-OPE-large-action/README.md

 </div>

 ```
-# How does MDR perform with varying number of categories per dimension?
+# How does MDR perform with the varying number of categories per dimension?
 src/synthetic/main_n_cat_per_dim.ipynb

 ```